bszonye/civ7-town-trix/README.md

 - simpler icons for agelesss buildings and maintenance costs
 - a new Overview tab showing demographics and connected settlements

-## better population visibility
+## better map colors
 see your settlements clearly with gentle shading outside city limits and brighter colors for developed tiles:

 - green hexes for rural improvements
 - blue hexes for urban districts
-- a purple hex for the city center
+- purple for the city center

+the center stays purple in building placement mode, to help you stay oriented.  (it turns a darker purple if you can't build in the center.)

 ## unique quarter assistant
 guides unique building construction in the building interface, with